 Many students wish to travel home after graduation but before an OPT request has been approved by USCIS.
 If this is your plan, keep in mind that you cannot re-enter the U.S. until you have the OPT EAD card in your hand.
 If you leave the U.S. while your OPT is pending, please remember that the OPT approval from USCIS can take 3-4 months, so plan your travel arrangements and job search accordingly.

 Travel While on OPT

 Travel on OPT is possible.
-It is strongly recommended to secure a position first.
-If you have exceeded the 90-day unemployment clock, travel on your own risk. (check ICE Q&A).
-More information about traveling on OPT can be obtained here (link to section #5)
+It is strongly recommended to secure a job first.
+If you have exceeded the 90-day unemployment clock, travel on your own risk.
+Check the U.S. Immigration and Customs Enforcement (ICE) website here.
+More information about traveling on OPT can be obtained here.

-NOTE: If you do not apply for OPT, but travel outside of the U.S. after the end-date listed on your OPT (during the 60-day grace-period), you will have negated your eligibility to apply.
-OPT regulations require that you be physically in the U.S. and in F-1 status at the time of application.
+NOTE: If you did not apply for OPT, but traveled outside of the U.S. after the program end date (during the 60-day grace period), you will have negated your eligibility to apply for OPT.
+OPT regulations require that you remain physically in the U.S. and in F-1 status at the time of application.

 Ph.D.
 Students – Special Issues